San Francisco County, California Property Taxes

 Property Tax Rates Across San Francisco County, California

-Local government entities set tax rates, which can vary widely within a state.
-Annually, each county estimates its required budget to provide essential services and divides that by the total value of all taxable property within its jurisdiction.
-This calculation results in the property tax rate.
-While votes and laws play a role in determining tax rates and budgets, this is essentially the annual process.
+Local government entities set tax rates, which vary widely across San Francisco County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Median Effective San Francisco County Tax Rate